-Have you ever heard the story of basketball star Stephen Curry?
+Have you ever heard the success story of basketball star Stephen Curry?

 “At basketball camp, while every other player was still lounging in flip-flops and wearing headphones, Stephen Curry was completing 150 practice shots before the workout started,” says Alan Stein, one of Curry’s strength and conditioning coaches.

-Now a Golden State Warrior and a two-time NBA MVP and title winner, Curry’s habits definitely paid off.
+Now a Golden State Warrior and a two-time NBA MVP and 4x championship winner, Curry’s habits definitely paid off.

 Success wasn’t a given, however.
 Curry was a mere 5’6” his sophomore year of high school.
 It didn’t help that he looked about 10 years old.
 And when he graduated high school, there wasn’t a single college willing to give him a basketball scholarship.